AdityaChaudharycom/CurrencyConverter/README.md

 3. Select the source and target currencies from the dropdowns.
 4. Click "Convert" to see the result.

+---
+## 🚀 Features

+- Convert between 11 international currencies.
+- Dynamic swapping of currencies.
+- Input validation and clear error messages.
+- Clean, modular code with separation of logic and UI.
+- Clear and centered GUI using GridBagLayout.

+---

 ## Technologies Used

 - Java